ncpr1996/blogs_backup/clyfkysym001n09i85ps2e7ns.md

 **Public Subnet :**

-* Routes its traffic through an internet gateway.
+* Uses an internet gateway to route its traffic.

-* Instances require a public IPv4 address or Elastic IP for internet communication.
+* For internet communication, instances need an Elastic IP or public IPv4 address.

 **Private Subnet :**

-* Lacks a route to an internet gateway.
+* Does not have a path to an internet gateway.

-* Typically used for instances that do not need direct internet access.
+* Usually utilized in situations where direct internet access is not required.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1720355894516/dbeecdbe-c3ee-43b1-8132-36b3b345048f.png align="center")

 **VPC Creation :**

-* Requires specifying an IPv4 CIDR block (e.g., 10.0.0.0/16 to 10.0.0.0/28).
+* Demands the specification of an IPv4 CIDR block, such as 10.0.0.0/16 to 10.0.0.0/28.

-* First four and last IP addresses of a subnet are reserved (e.g., for routers, DNS servers, future use).
+* A subnet's first four and last IP addresses are set aside for future use, routers, and DNS servers, among other things.

 **Internet Access :**